slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

 }
 ```

-Importantly, before calling this function, we will need to save the original
-file descriptor for standard input: since this stream will be redirected to the
-read end of the `pipe()` during the function's execution, we'll need to restore
-it afterwards.
-So a call to this function should look like this:

 Thus, given `execcmd` or `pipecmd` struct pointers, we already have functions
 capable of executing the instructions associated to these data types.
 All that's
 left is to write the *parsing* end of the shell, i.e. the procedures that will